klk645445/OBrainRot_NUS-Hackathon/readme.md

 ## Others:
 ### Why is there no requirements.txt?
-1. I installed the script on my personal venv so if i were to make a pip it would be very messy (and I am too lazy to do that)
+I installed the script on my personal venv so if i were to make a pip it would be very messy (and I am too lazy to do that)  ~ in general just follow the instructs on how to run it above and it should be good

 ### Are there any future updates?
 So far , yes there are but it is to hopefully create website or gradio to make this more user friendly, furthermore to hopefully create more brain rot videos in the future (i am looking at OpenSora but no plans as of now)